allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ## Available options

-One may ask _"Why can't you just connect new MongoDB replicas on Kubernetes to existing replicasets, and wait for data synchronization?"_
-This solution would be the easiest one (as it wouldn't require any additional software), but was impossible to implement in Allegro infrastructure due to no network connection between old shared clusters and new Kubernetes clusters.
-Because of that issue, we needed to find some other way to perform migrations.

 Firstly, we've prepared a list of requirements which a tool for migrating databases (referred to as _"migrator"_) had to meet in order to perform successful migrations.

 ### Requirements

-- Migrator needs to support MongoDB versions from 3.6 to the newest one (at the time it was Mongo 6.0),
-- Migrator must be able to migrate databases from older versions of MongoDB to newer ones (e.g. from 3.6 to 6.0),
+- Migrator must be able to migrate databases from older versions of MongoDB to newer ones,
 - Migrator must be able to migrate replicasets and sharded clusters,
 - Migrator must copy indexes from source database to destination database,
 - Migrator must be able to handle more than 10k writes per second,